grackle-project/grackle/doc/source/RateFunctions.rst

 Structure
 ^^^^^^^^^^

-The h2dust rate function, which describes the formation of molecular hydrogen on dust grains, is similar in form to the general rate functions, the only difference being its additional input parameter; a :c_inline:`double` which represents the dust temperature.
-The function returns a double just as the general rate function, its structure is then:
+The ``h2dust`` rate function, which describes the formation of molecular hydrogen on dust grains, is similar in form to the general rate functions, the only difference being its additional input parameter; a ``double`` which represents the dust temperature.
+The function returns a ``double`` just as the general rate function, its structure is then:

 .. code-block:: c